Point Aconi Generating Station: Operation

+Nova Scotia Power anticipates that the Point Aconi generating station will be shut down by 2029.

+Coal supply

 The Point Aconi Generating Station was originally designed to burn high sulphur coal mined in the Sydney Coal Field, which it sits atop.
 The primary source of coal was to be from the Prince Colliery, located 2 km east of the generating station property.
 The Prince Colliery was owned by the federal Crown corporation Cape Breton Development Corporation (DEVCO) which was beset with production problems at its three remaining collieries during the mid-late 1990s as a result of flooding, roof collapses and labour difficulties.
 The instability of locally mined coal forced Nova Scotia Power to import coal from the United States and South America beginning in 1998 to supplement the supply from DEVCO.

-Imported coal

 From 1998 to 2000, Nova Scotia Power brought imported coal into Nova Scotia at the Martin Marietta Materials aggregate loading facility in Auld's Cove on the Strait of Canso.
 That required coal ordered for the Point Aconi Generating Station and Lingan Generating Station to be transported by the Cape Breton and Central Nova Scotia Railway to the DEVCO coal washing plant at Victoria Junction, and the coal destined for the Point Aconi Generating Station was trucked the final distance to the plant.
 DEVCO closed the Prince Colliery, its last operating coal mine, on November 23, 2001; ironically, the original reason for constructing the Point Aconi Generating Station had been to secure the long-term viability of the Prince Colliery.

-In 2001 DEVCO sold all surface assets to Emera Inc. which contracted operations to the Société des chemins de fer du Québec, a Quebec-based holding company and short-line operating company.
-The international piers, which handle coal imports from the United States and South America.